|Trail Highlights:||Waterfalls; river views; wildflowers

 Nearer the falls, the eastern trail enters predominantly coniferous forest, still accented with maples’ arching boughs.
 Twin Falls Trail (Homestead Valley Route), May 25, 2015.

 The South Fork Snoqualmie River appears from nowhere as it descends a right-angled falls visible from a footbridge spanning its rocky gorge.
-Twin Falls Trail, August 07, 2016.
+Twin Falls Trail (Homestead Valley Route), August 07, 2016.

-Peer downward from the bridge — if you can — for a bird’s-eye view of yet another small falls.
-Twin Falls Trail, May 25, 2015.
+Peer downward from the footbridge — if you can — for a bird’s-eye view of yet another small falls.
+Twin Falls Trail (Homestead Valley Route), May 25, 2015.

 From the footbridge, the view sweeps down the gorge and across the riverbed below, offering little hint of the spectacle yet to come.
 A short distance beyond, at the western and eastern trails’ junction approximately halfway between the two trailheads, an unmarked side trail descends to the final and largest of the falls.
 Stairs and railings aid hikers in safely negotiating the terrain about the falls, although some are quite steep and sometimes eroded from heavy use.
 Twin Falls Trail, May 25, 2015 and August 07, 2016.

 Within only steps of the lookout platform at the side trail’s end does the river’s final and dramatic plunge come into view.
 The river descends, by varying estimates, 135 to 150 feet/41 to 46 meters over the last falls, displaying classic “horsetail” form as it splays in individual rivulets across the cliff’s vaulted face.
 The falls empty into a narrow and deeply eroded amphitheater-style basin directly beneath the viewing platform.
 Twin Falls Trail, August 07, 2016.